djm4686/TeamRPS/README.md

     mapping(address => mapping(uint => Bet[])) public playerBets; // All the bets that have not yet been withdrawn with withdrawWinnings().
     Game[] public gameHistory; // A list that contains the ending state of all games that have ever been played indexed by their gameId.
     Game public game; // The current state of the game

+The Game struct contains 12 members

+    struct Game {
+        uint pot; // The total pot of the game uint redPlayerCount; // The total number of bets for the Red team. uint bluePlayerCount; // The total number of bets for the Blue team. uint redRockVotes; // The total number of Red team Votes that were Rock. uint redPaperVotes; // The total number of Red team Votes that were Paper. uint redScissorsVotes; // The total number of Red team Votes that were Scissors. uint blueRockVotes; // The total number of Blue team Votes that were Rock. uint bluePaperVotes; // The total number of Blue team Votes that were Paper. uint blueScissorsVotes; // The total number of Blue team Votes that were Scissors. uint startBlock; // The block denoting the beginning of the Game's active period.
+        Vote lastRedVote; // The last Vote a member of the Red team made.
+        Vote lastBlueVote; // The last Vote a member of the Blue team made.
+    }

 ### vote(enum Team, enum Vote) payable;